ZDQ8230/challenge_13/README.md

 ## Technical
 ---

-The complie and fitting of the model used the parameters: 'binary_crossentropy', 'adam', and 'accuracy'.
+The complie used the parameters: 'binary_crossentropy', 'adam', and 'accuracy'.

+The fitting of the model used the following paramters:

+- epochs = 50
+- batch_size =100
+- shuffle=True

 <br>